-Web servers are software tools that store, process and deliver web pages to clients.
-Apache (refers to the ‘Apache HTTP server) is secure, open-source, web server application designed for the modern operating system.
+Web servers are software tools that store, process, and deliver web pages to clients.
+Apache (refers to the ‘Apache HTTP Server) is a secure, open-source, web server application designed for the modern operating system.
 It was developed by Apache Software Foundation.
 Apache can be downloaded at no cost.
-Nginx is lightweight, open-source HTTP and reverse proxy server and also an IMAP/POP3 proxy server.
+Nginx is a lightweight, open-source HTTP and reverses proxy server and also an IMAP/POP3 proxy server.

 Working of Apache

 In order to handle additional connections, Apache creates threads and processes.
-The server can be configured by the administrator to control the maximum number of allowable process.
-Too many process exhaust memory and also apache refuses additional connection when the limit of the process is reached.
+The server can be configured by the administrator to control the maximum number of allowable processes.
+Too many processes exhaust memory and also apache refuses additional connections when the limit of the process is reached.
 Apache is flexible in terms of how it processes web requests.
 This is based on the Multi-Processing Module (MPM) used.
 The three main Apache MPMs are Process (Prefork) MPM, Worker MPM, and Event MPM.

 Working of Nginx

 Nginx works differently than Apache.
-Nginx does not setup new process for each web request, instead, the administrator configures how many worker processes to create for main Nginx process.
+Nginx does not set up a new process for each web request, instead, the administrator configures how many worker processes to create for the main Nginx process.
 Thousands of concurrent connections can be handled by each worker.
 To read data from disk, Nginx spins off cache loader and cache manager processes and load it into the cache and expire it from the cache when directed.
 Nginx can act as a reverse proxy server for TCP, UDP, HTTP, HTTPS, SMTP, POP3, and IMAP protocols.
 It can also act as a load balancer and an HTTP cache.
-Nginx uses a single-thread to handle the web server connections.
+Nginx uses a single thread to handle the web server connections.

 Strengths of Apache